 Halton Hills Hydro may want to isolate the section of line for maintenance purposes and would normally do that through opening switches.
-While a utility can be sure that all of its own electricity sources are either shut down or isolated from the area that needs work, we must now factor in distributed generation to ensure that it too is isolated and not supplying the line section.
+While a utility can be sure that all of its own electricity sources are either shut down or isolated from the area that needs work, we must now factor in a distributed energy resource to ensure that it too is isolated and not supplying the line section.

-Distributed generation creates a source of energy inputs to the utility system that Halton Hills Hydro does not control.
-If the distributed generation is potentially capable of islanding it can backfeed electricity onto distribution system creating potential hazards to the system and those working on it.
-As such, at this time, all distributed generation must have automatic anti-islanding capabilities so as to disconnect the generation source from the utility system in the event of a utility outage.
+A distributed energy resource creates a source of energy inputs to the utility system that Halton Hills Hydro does not control.
+If the distributed energy resource is potentially capable of islanding it can backfeed electricity onto distribution system creating potential hazards to the system and those working on it.
+As such, at this time, all distributed energy resources must have automatic anti-islanding capabilities so as to disconnect the generation source from the utility system in the event of a utility outage.